Chinatown, Houston: Transportation

 Metropolitan Transit Authority of Harris County (METRO) provides local bus services to the area.

-Recreation

-Many Chinese holidays are celebrated in the Chinatown area with official events.
+Chinese Community Institutions

+As mentioned before, Chinatown is more than an economic cluster of Asian businesses- it is a cultural and social identity.
+Many people contributed to the preservation of culture and supported Chinese livelihoods.
+For example, the Southwest Chinese Journal was a bilingual newspaper established in 1976 which helped support immigrant life and often advertised local events and businesses.
+The On Leong Chinese Merchants Association also played a big role in helping new immigrants adjust to America through a dormitory for new immigrants, celebrations of Chinese holidays, etc. Additionally, the Chinese Community Center located at 9800 Town Park Dr., Houston, TX 77036 is a multicultural center focused on bridging the East and the West and has many different programs and events that connect the community.
 The Chinese Community Center (CCC, 休士頓中華文化服務中心 (休士顿中华文化服务中心, Xiūshìdùn Zhōnghuá Wénhuà Fúwù Zhōngxīn), "Houston Chinese Culture Service Center"), an IRS 501(c)(3) organization and a United Way affiliate, is located at 9800 Town Park Drive.
 The facility opened in 1979 as the Chinese Language School.
 The CCC has several levels of English classes offered daily.
 As of 2006, at CCC about 80% of the students have university degrees, and the other 20% are their family members.
+There are also many religious institutions such as churches and temples around Chinatown.

 There is a mural representing the pan-Asian cultures made by Thomas Tran, called the Asiatown Community Mural.
 The organization Houston in Action gave a grant to the Vietnamese Culture and Science Association (VCSA), which hired Tran.
 Over 200 people created the mural without payment, and the mural opened in 2022.

+Miss Chinatown Pageant

+Since 1971, the Miss Chinatown Houston Pageant spearheaded by the Chinese American Citizens Alliance (C.A.C.A.)
+Houston Lodge has provided numerous scholarships to young women of Chinese descent.
+Winners have gone on to compete in the Miss Chinatown US pageant in San Francisco.
+The first winner was Cheelan Bo-Lin in 1971.